PaulSwarthout/pasChildThemes/readme.txt

 		The Child Themes Helper plugin has been tested with both WordPress running on a Windows server and with WordPress running on a Linux server.
 Development is done on a Windows platform.
 If you find any compatibility issues with Linux, please let me know.

 	- *Child Themes Helper plugin code*
-		This plugin can be found on [GitHub](https://github.com/PaulSwarthout/pasChildThemes).
+		The GitHub repository for this plugin can be found [here](https://github.com/PaulSwarthout/pasChildThemes).

+	- *Development versions*
+		Versions 1\.1\.3 and 1\.0 are available for download and install.

 == Installation ==